PureMVC/puremvc-dart-demo-reversetext/README.md

 Twitter's Bootstrap is used only for its Base CSS, to make it look pretty.

 ## License
-* PureMVC Reverse Text Demo for JavaScript - Copyright(c) 2012 David Foley,
+* PureMVC Reverse Text Demo for JavaScript - Copyright © 2012 David Foley,
-* PureMVC Reverse Text Demo ported to Dart - Copyright(c) 2012 Cliff Hall
+* PureMVC Reverse Text Demo ported to Dart - Copyright © 2012 Cliff Hall
-* PureMVC Framework - Copyright(c) 2006-2012 Futurescale, Inc.
+* PureMVC Framework - Copyright © 2006-2012 Futurescale, Inc.
 All rights reserved.

 * Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: